 - Luxury ($$$): Iberostar Grand Portals Nous

 10. Colonia Sant Jordi, traditional fishing village in south east Mallorca

 In the surrounding areas, the natural beauty of the area perfectly compliments the town.
-Stunning beaches, historical sites, a national park, and a marine reserve give you options whether you want to kick back and relax or find out more about the history and nature of Mallorca.
+Stunning beaches, salt mountains, beautiful sunsets, and a marine reserve give you options whether you want to kick back and relax or find out more about the history and nature of Mallorca.